js-ferguson/myBlog/README.md

 - Click the delete button to launch a delete confirmation modal.
 - Confirm that you want to delete the comment by pressing delete again in the modal.
 Comment is deleted.
 - Go to another post with comments.
 Notice that there are no delete buttons on comments you didn't author.
-- try to manually enter the delete_comment route via the address bar.
+- Try to manually enter the delete_comment route via the address bar.
 Get a flash message that "You do not have permission to remove this comment"
 - Go to portfolio page.
 Looks nice, nothing to do here as a user.
 - Click Logout - rediected to landing page, with Login now visible where your username was previously displayed.